nikcleju/ESDM_Course/Projects/P4_WashingMachine.md

         - 3 = HEATER FAULT
         - 4 = PUMP FAULT

-3. The washing phase is done as follows:
+3. The washing and heating phases are done together, as follows:
-    - water is entered in the machine (FillWater = TRUE) until water level reaches 5 liters
+    - water is entered in the machine (FillWater = TRUE) until water level reaches 5 liters.
+Then the filling must be stopped.
+    - then activate HeatWater until WaterTemperature reaches the desired temperature
+	- if the desired temperature is not reached within 2 minutes, the heater is faulty.
+In this case cancel the program and set the Status output to HEATER FAULT.
     - then the drum is rotated with speed 20 for 5 seconds, then pause for 5 seconds, then keep repeating

-3. The heating phase is done as follows:
-    - activate HeatWater until WaterTemperature reaches the desired temperature
-    - the total heating duration is not allowed to exceed 5 minutes for 40 degrees, 10 minutes for 60 degrees, 20 minutes for 90 degrees.
-If this happens, cancel the program and set the Status output to HEATER FAULT

 3. The rinse phase is done as follows:
     - the pump is activated until water level drops to below 0.1
-    - water is entered in the machine (FillWater = TRUE) until water level reaches 5 liters
+    - water is entered in the machine (FillWater = TRUE) until water level reaches 5 liters, then filling is stopped.
     - the pump is activated again until water level drops to below 0.1

 4. The spinning phase is done as follows: